Social media is supposed to be SOCIAL, right? Are you having problems with your social media engagement?

 As long as you stay on message, it’s okay to let your personality show through.

-Consumers want to feel that they're engaging with real people.
-Make sure to let your personality shine through!
+Consumers want to feel that they\’re engaging with real people.
+Let your personality shine through!

 6. Use Your Metrics To Improve Your Efforts